E-commerce 10 min read

 Testing!!!

-If you want to live test your changes as you go, simply take the product ID of an affected product and one that isn’t affected by your change.
+If you want to live test your changes as you go, simply take the product ID of an affected product and one that isn’t affected.
 Input it into the field in the top right to see what the current value is and what your rule will do to it.

 Again, testing is different in the new updated version of Google Merchant Center.
 You now need to click on Show Preview, then Searches and finally input your product ID.
 In the old version, this box was always visible in the top right corner of the screen.